SalviaSage/Keyboard-Layouts/TPA-Keyboard-Layout/readme.md

-Layout v4.0 for the TPA typable method on Windows 10.
+TPA Keyboard Layout v4.0 for the TPA typable method on Windows 10.

 This is the typable keyboard layout for the phonetic alphabet which I created which can be found here: https://github.com/SalviaSage/Translingual-Phonetic-Alphabet